API Response

 orderId

 A deterministic identifier for the order.
-The same ID is used on both source and destination chains and can be used to .
+The same ID is used on both source and destination chains and can be used to track order status.

 fixFee